Complete Guide to Implementing OpenTelemetry in Go Applications

 go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracegrpc

-Step 3: Declare environment variables for configuring OpenTelemetry
+Step 4: Declare Environment Variables for Configuring OpenTelemetry

-Declare the following global variables in the main.go file after the import block.
-This will be used to configure OpenTelemetry:
+Declare the following global variables in the main.go file after the import block, which will be used to configure OpenTelemetry:

 var (